Wintellect/MSLearn/Automate Office 365 Tasks with Python/includes/3-how-to-read-from-and-write-to-a-microsoft-excel-document-using-openpyxl.md

 2. Execute `python3 chart.py`.

-3. Notice that the program created `charges_analysis.xlsx`.
+3. Notice that the program created `charges_analysis.xlsx` in your working directory.

 4. When you open `charges_analysis.xlsx` inside Excel, you'll see a bar chart something like this within the spreadsheet: